William Kendall (swimmer)

-William Kendall (June 1916 – 27 August 2004) was an Australian swimmer.
+William Kendall (11 June 1916 – 27 August 2004) was an Australian swimmer.
 He competed in the men's 100 metre freestyle at the 1936 Summer Olympics, reaching the semi-finals but not the finals.
 During his semi-final Olympic swim, Kendall became the first Australian to break the one-minute barrier in his event with a time of 59.9 seconds, leaving him in 5th place in the semi-final and with a final placing in the event of 9th out of 45.

 Kendall had been the Australian 100-yards champion in 1935, and was willing to finance his own trip to the 1936 Games were he not selected for the Olympic team.
+He competed for Harvard University.